JesusHR1k/LeafFoodDrops/README.md

 📦 Installation

 Download the latest .phar from Poggit
-.

 Place it inside the plugins/ folder of your PocketMine-MP 5 server.

-Restart the server.

-If you see this line in console:
-[Server thread/INFO]: [LeafFoodDrops] ✅ Plugin enabled successfully!

 🧠 Author